-Our only option, if we want to reclaim American democracy – of, by, and for the people – is to live the understanding that we ALL are brown.
+Our only option, if we want to create a just and compassionate humanity – of, by, and for the people – is to live the understanding that we ALL are brown.

 • The featured image is one of a series of illustrations I did several years ago for a project that never took off.
 It’s available in several iterations at Cafe Press.